 - Planning for the future.

 People in the early stage of the disease want to have a say in the decisions that will affect their life, including legal, financial and long term care planning.
 While these conversations can be difficult, including the person in the early stage of the disease in this process can be empowering for everyone involved.
 As their care partner, knowing the wishes of the individual can help you feel confident about the future decisions you will need to make on their behalf.
 The sooner plans for the future are established, the better prepared you and the person with dementia will be.

 Planning Ahead Safety Financial and Legal Resources Dementia and Driving

 - Living alone.

-With support and resources, many people in the early stages of Alzheimer's live independently.
-If you are a family member or caregiver for someone who lives on his or her own, stay involved.
-Call or visit every day, and make sure the person gets the assistance needed, such as help with housekeeping, meals, transportation, bill paying and other daily chores.
+With support and resources, many people in the early stage of Alzheimer's live independently.
+If you are a family member or care partner for someone who lives on his or her own, stay involved.
+Call or visit often, and make sure the person gets the assistance needed, such as help with housekeeping, meals, transportation, bill paying and other daily chores.
 Put home safety measures in place, and be aware of any changes that would indicate the need for additional supervision or care.

 We Can Help